Saturday, December 21, 2024

 There are several types of anxiety disorders, each with its unique characteristics and symptoms.
 Some of the most common types include:

-1. Generalized Anxiety Disorder (GAD): Characterised by excessive worry and anxiety about various aspects of life, often without a specific trigger.
+1. Generalized Anxiety Disorder (GAD): Characterized by excessive worry and anxiety about various aspects of life, often without a specific trigger.

 2. Panic Disorder: Involves recurrent panic attacks, which are sudden episodes of intense fear or discomfort accompanied by physical symptoms like rapid heartbeat, sweating, and shortness of breath.
 These anxiety attacks are sudden episodes of intense fear or discomfort that reach a peak within minutes.
 People experiencing panic attacks often report symptoms such as palpitations, sweating, trembling, shortness of breath, chest pain, nausea, dizziness, and a fear of losing control or dying